CS-433/ml-project-2-http-226-418/README.md

 This project is conducted as a project2 of the CS-433 ML course Fall 2024 at EPFL. collaborating with neuroAI lab in EPFL.

+**Note: The report slightly exceeds 5 pages as it was not possible to adjust the spacing within the document.
+With appropriate space adjustments, all the content would fit within 4 pages.**

 ## File Configuration
 - `data`
   - Directory containing the datasets used for analysis.